- 'Perfect for A Level students doing assessments.'

 Click on the link above to watch poet Owen Sheers, critic Richard Robinson and writer Francesca Rhydderch discuss Skirrid Hill and Field Work in an event for schools recorded on 21 April 2021.
 The panel explore the thematic connections, the Welsh and Irish cultural contexts out of which the writing emerges, and wider interpretations and comparisons between the two collections and answer questions submitted by schools.

-Also available is a podcast by Owen Sheers on Skirrid Hill recorded in June 2020.
+Also available is a podcast by Owen Sheers on Skirrid Hill recorded in association with Swansea University in June 2020.

 Click here to read a booklet on Owen Sheers’s Skirrid Hill aimed at A Level teachers and students.